Pharmaceuticals

 Authors

-One way of measuring effectiveness would be to simply compare the proportion of generics in patients before and after the letter was sent.
-However, such a before-and-after comparison runs the risk of overestimating the effect of the generic letter.
-This is because some of the patients contacted would probably have switched from the original to a generic medicine even without the letter.
-For one thing, the mailing system did not check whether a generic purchase had already been made for the corresponding medication since the triggering purchase.
-Secondly, we know from research that consumers become increasingly knowledgeable with each repeat purchase of a product and are more likely to look for information on alternatives themselves.
-However, such "independent" switching should not be attributed to writing.
+One way to measure the effectiveness of the informational intervention would be to compare the share of generic purchases before and after the letter was sent out.
+But a simple before-and-after comparison risks inflating the effect of the of campaign.
+After all, some of the patients would have switched from the branded drug to a generic alternative on their own, even without receiving the mailing.
+For one thing, the mailing system did not check whether patients had already purchased a generic version of the medication since their initial brand-name buy.
+For another, we know from research that the more often consumers buy a product, the savvier they become and the more likely they are to seek alternatives themselves.
+These "self-driven" switches should not be attributed to the mailing campaign itself.